Brianconn71/ms3-recipedia/README.md

 ### Features

+Nav bar

+* The nav bar contains the links for all other pages on the site.
+It makes navigation much easier and straightforward for the user.

+* The Nav bar is mobile responsive and uses the materialize sidenav for smaller screen sizes to be responsive.
+The sidenave opens from the right of the page.

+* The logo gets centered when the screen gets to mobile view and the nav items move to the sidenav and are viewable when the menu icon is clicked.

+Footer

+* The footer contains the copyright and links to social media channels.
+These links will open on separate pages.

+* The footer is mobile responsive and will change depending on screen size.

+* The social media links have a .3s second transition and the color of the icons will change to the primary color of that particular social media channel

 Recipes (Home) page

 * Heading makes it clear to the user what it is that the site owner wants them to do on the site.